The 13th Month Salary in Belgium

 Did you know that there are 13 months in a year?
 There are in the Belgium salary system!

 Even though Belgian Labour Law is pretty straightforward, it has some nuances.
 If you are planning to operate in the country, you ought to know them in order to avoid unnecessary complications.

 When hiring in Belgium, as an employer, you are supposed to pay your employees a 13th-month ‘bonus’.
 It is a great benefit to the employees, which allows them to enjoy the extra income during holidays when expenses are the highest.

 This guide will help you gain a better understanding of what 13th Month Pay is, how it works and who is entitled to receive it.

 According to the Belgian labour code, the 13th Month’s pay is a mandatory monetary benefit most employees are eligible for.
 It equals one-twelfth of the basic salary of an employee within a calendar year.
 On the contrary to popular belief, it is not free money.
 Companies simply divide your gross yearly salary by 13 to get your monthly salary.

 Who is entitled to receive the 13th Month’s Salary?

 All rank-and-file employees, regardless of status, who have worked for at least one month are ought to receive 13th-month pay.

 Some types of employees are exempt from receiving 13th-month pay.
 These include:

-- Employees who are already receiving another bonus equal to their one month’s wage in the end of or mid – year.
+- Employees who are already receiving another bonus equal to their one month’s wage at the end of or mid-year.